AnswerDotAI/cosette/README.md

 chat('What direction is the puppy facing?')
 ```

-The puppy is facing towards the camera.
-Its body is angled slightly to
+The puppy is facing slightly to the right of the camera, with its head
-the right, but its head is turned towards the front, looking directly at
-the camera.
+turned towards the viewer.
+Its body is positioned in such a way that
+suggests it is laying down or resting on the grass.

 <details>

-- id: chatcmpl-9R786v3XwIhP30RTRQ55D6Pe1bLXH
+- id: chatcmpl-9R8VuzGIABwg341oOHMXbGGa7daya
 - choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
-  message=ChatCompletionMessage(content=‘The puppy is facing towards the
+  message=ChatCompletionMessage(content=‘The puppy is facing slightly to
-  camera.
-Its body is angled slightly to the right, but its head is
-  turned towards the front, looking directly at the camera.’,
+  the right of the camera, with its head turned towards the viewer.
+Its
+  body is positioned in such a way that suggests it is laying down or
-  role=‘assistant’, function_call=None, tool_calls=None))\]
+  resting on the grass.’, role=‘assistant’, function_call=None,
+  tool_calls=None))\]
-- created: 1716249290
+- created: 1716254610
 - model: gpt-4o-2024-05-13
 - object: chat.completion
 - system_fingerprint: fp_927397958d
-- usage: CompletionUsage(completion_tokens=32, prompt_tokens=332,
+- usage: CompletionUsage(completion_tokens=40, prompt_tokens=340,
-  total_tokens=364)
+  total_tokens=380)

 </details>